 - Take caution: Put your gloves on, cover your shoulders with a towel or cape, and get set up in a well-ventilated area.
 It might be worth wearing a face mask if you have one.

 Apply the Treatment From Root to Tip

 You'll apply at the root first and make your way down through the ends.
 "Your roots are normally the curliest and thickest part of the hair," Duenas tells us, "so it's important to apply at the roots first."
-Then you're going to take your comb and run it down the hair shaft, she tells us.
-"The remaining product should spread to the ends.
-The ends don't require as much product as the roots do."
+Then, take your comb and run it down the hair shaft.
+"The remaining product should spread to the ends as the ends don't require as much product as the roots do."